Awareness and the Four Stages of Competence

 Big deal, I reply.

-Even though it was a seemingly inconsequential matter at which I was failing, I could see it was causing harm.
-It was disrupting the smooth flow of business and preventing my company from gaining the kind of marketplace traction that I believed it capable of achieving.
+Even though it was a seemingly inconsequential matter, it caused harm.
+It disrupted the smooth flow of business and prevented my company from gaining the kind of marketplace traction that it was capable of achieving.

-The thing that is important is that you understand I had—until the instant the scales fell from my eyes—zero awareness that I lacked a skill necessary to my performance as an entrepreneur.
+I’ll tell you what I failed at in a second.
+First I want to focus on a much more broadly important (and scary) realization: I had—until the instant the scales fell from my eyes—zero awareness that I lacked a skill necessary to my performance as an entrepreneur.

 I had what is referred to as “unconscious incompetence.”

-It’s important you become familiar with the term—unconscious incompetence—because this state of being affects you as much as it affected and continues to affect me.
+It’s important you become familiar with the term—unconscious incompetence—because this state affects you as much as it affected and continues to affect me.

 The Four Levels of Competence

-Unconscious incompetence is one of four states psychologists have identified to describe a person’s level of competence at any given moment relative to a specific skill or skill set.
+Unconscious incompetence is the first of four states psychologists have identified to describe a person’s level of competence at any given moment relative to a specific skill or skill set.

-Doesn’t matter what the skill is.
+It doesn’t matter what the skill is.
 Could be anything.
-From pencil sharpening to sharpening an initial public offering; from product-idea formulating to formulating a global market expansion; from running a piece of equipment to running a company.
+From pencil sharpening to sharpening an initial public offering; from product-idea formulating to formulating a global market expansion; from running a piece of equipment to running a company… This framework works for every skill you have, or don’t have, as the case may be.

-This truth was first propounded by one Abraham Maslow, who articulated it in a model that came to be known as Maslow’s Hierarchy of Needs.
+This four level idea was first propounded by one Abraham Maslow, who articulated it in a model that came to be known as Maslow’s Hierarchy of Needs.

 The International Journal of Education and Management Studies describes Maslow’s Hierarchy of Needs as an excellent model for understanding human motivation: